These pages do not apply outside the United Kingdom.

 The Isle of Man and Channel Islands are not part of the United Kingdom and this website does not aim to cover them.

 Scotland has its own legal traditions, its own body of common law and statute law, its own system of courts, and its own legal profession.
 Scotland also has its own Scottish Parliament (external link), and power in certain fields has been transferred to this.

 Even so, the Equality Act 2010 (before October 2010 the Disability Discrimination Act 1995) does apply in Scotland.
 It is subject to minor adaptations.
 For example, litigation on the goods and services provisions is heard by the sheriff court in Scotland.

 In general, equal opportunities issues in Scotland are matters reserved to the Westminster Parliament in London (Schedule 5 of the Scotland Act).
-So in general changes to the Equality Act/DDA in Scotland are a matter for the Westminster Parliament.
+So in general changes to the Equality Ac in Scotland are a matter for the Westminster Parliament.
 However, the Scottish Parliament does have certain powers with regard to equal opportunities.
 These include the encouragement (other than by prohibition or regulation) of equal opportunities, and in particular encouraging the observance of equal opportunities legislation such as the Equality Act (Schedule 5).
-For the 'specific duties' under the single Public Sector Equality Duty taking effect in April 2011, there will be separate regulations for Scotland (excluding non-devolved bodies).
+For the 'specific duties' under the single Public Sector Equality Duty, there are separate regulations for Scotland (excluding non-devolved bodies).

 There may well be differences in areas other than the Equality Act.

 The National Assembly of Wales (external link) was established by the Government of Wales Act 1998.
 It does not pass primary legislation.
 In the areas where it is active, it only has functions which in England Ministers would exercise, in particular making regulations under Acts of Parliament passed at Westminster.